ReadyTalk/swt-bling/README.md

 Most active contributors use [IntelliJ](http://www.jetbrains.com/idea/) as their primary IDE.
 Simply import the project by pointing IntelliJ at the build.gradle file at the root of the project.

-You'll need to inform Gradle about our examples and integTest directory.
+You'll need to inform IntelliJ about our examples and integTest directory.
 Do so by right clicking the swt-bling project and choosing "Open Module Settings (F4)".
 * Mark src/examples/java as "Sources"
 * Mark src/integTest/java as "Test Sources"